The Codesmith Program

 Codesmith Alumni are able to take advantage of this network of like-minded software engineers via an Alumni Slack channel, an Alumni-only workspace at Codesmith HQ, cross-cohort reunions, exclusive invites to new Codesmith programs and initiatives (like the Machine Learning Beta program), and unlimited hiring support throughout the course of their careers.

-Tuition, Financial Aid, & Scholarships
+Scholarships, Financial Aid, & Tuition

 Your financial situation should never keep you from achieving your goals.
 Codesmith has partnered with Skills Fund to make this possible.